 Springing a new temporary staff member or team of new temp workers on your permanent workforce without a “heads-up” beforehand is almost always a big mistake.
 It is human nature to be uncomfortable with and suspicious of sudden changes, and the sudden introduction of temporary workers to a group of permanent workers is no exception to this general rule.
 Without a clear explanation as to the role and purpose of the new temp employee(s), your permanent workers may view the temp(s) as a threat to their job security, an implicit judgment on their productivity or the quality of their work, or competition for overtime hours or promotion opportunities.
 Management needs to allay these fears and clearly communicate the specific roles that the temp workers will fill and the specific ways that these new employees will help alleviate stress and workload for your existing staff.
 This will help to create a more welcoming atmosphere for the new temp workers and cut down on the swirling rumors that can accompany any sudden change in the workplace.

 #2: Onboard Temp Workers Properly

 While, depending on the type of temp worker and length of their contract, it may not be necessary or even productive to give temporary workers the full “onboarding experience” that permanent workers receive at your company — even an “onboarding-lite” program can be enormously helpful in integrating temp workers into your company’s culture.
 All too often, temp workers are hired and thrown right into a specific project or task with little to no introduction to the company’s mission, vision, or values.
 This can lead to a number of problems down the road when these temp workers interact with your permanent staff members.
-By giving your temp workers a short version of the onboarding that their fellow permanent employees receive, it should help them to fit into your work culture more seamlessly and avoid any friction or misunderstandings between them and the rest of your team.
+Giving your temp workers a short version of the onboarding that their fellow permanent employees receive, should help them to fit into your work culture more seamlessly and avoid any friction or misunderstandings between them and the rest of your team.